mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 requests from the WaitQueue.

-The clearing method MUST provide the option to close any in-use connections as part of the clearing (henceforth referred to as the closeInUseConnections flag in this specification).
-The closing of these connections MUST NOT be done eagerly, and instead should be handled asynchronously or by the background thread.
-The next background thread run SHOULD be scheduled as soon as possible if it's responsible for closing these connections requested by closeInUseConnections flag.
+The clearing method MUST provide the option to close any in-use connections as part of the clearing (henceforth referred to as the interruptInUseConnections flag in this specification).
+The closing of these connections MUST NOT block the pool or prevent it from processing further requests.
+The next background thread run SHOULD be scheduled as soon as possible if it's responsible for closing these connections requested by interruptInUseConnections flag.
-The pool MUST only close in use connections whose generation is less than or equal to the generation of the pool at the moment of the clear (before the increment) that used the closeInUseConnections flag.
+The pool MUST only close in use connections whose generation is less than or equal to the generation of the pool at the moment of the clear (before the increment) that used the interruptInUseConnections flag.
 Any operations that have their connections closed in this way MUST fail with a retryable error.
 If possible, the error SHOULD be a PoolClearedError with the following message: "Connection to <pool address> closed due to server monitor timeout".